 Chief Executive Officer

 Paul L. Epner is the Chief Executive Officer and co-founder of the Society to Improve Diagnosis in Medicine (SIDM).
 He is also the Chair of the Coalition to Improve Diagnosis, a multi-organization collaboration.
 Paul is a Past President of the Clinical Laboratory Management Association (CLMA) where he also created the Increasing Clinical Effectiveness (ICE) initiative.
-He is a member of the CDC’s “Clinical Laboratory Integration into Healthcare Collaborative,” a consultant to their Laboratory Medicine Best Practices program (an evidence-based practice initiative), and Chair of the Coordinating Council on the Clinical Laboratory Workforce’s (CCCLW) Taskforce on Measuring Testing-Related Value.
+He was a member of the CDC’s “Clinical Laboratory Integration into Healthcare Collaborative,” was a consultant to their Laboratory Medicine Best Practices program (an evidence-based practice initiative), and Chair of the Coordinating Council on the Clinical Laboratory Workforce’s (CCCLW) Taskforce on Measuring Testing-Related Value.
 Paul is an Associate Editor for the peer-reviewed journal, Diagnosis.
 He is also a collaborator or co-investigator on multiple research efforts, a frequent speaker on topics concerning laboratory medicine and diagnostic quality, and has authored or co-authored multiple peer-reviewed publications.

 Mark L. Graber, MD, FACP